 Bats for the Future Fund - Say the word “bat” and some people may recoil in horror.
-Bats are often-misunderstood creatures that prefer to do their own thing and avoid people.
-What often goes unrecognized is the positive impact bats have in pollination and pest control.
+Bats are misunderstood creatures that prefer to do their own thing and avoid people.
+What often goes unrecognized is the positive impact that bats have in pollination and pest control.
 Learn about the benefits bats give us humans, the mysterious White Nose Syndrome, and efforts to fight the disease.

 According to the National Fish & Wildlife Foundation (NFWF), recent studies estimate that bats eat enough pests to save the U.S. corn industry more than $1 billion a year in crop damage and pesticide costs, and more than $3 billion per year to all agricultural production.
 In states like Texas where mosquito populations thrive, bats are an important part of controlling these pests that spread diseases like West Nile.